-"This is personal," wrote Jide Zeitlin to his company, Tapestry, following the death of George Floyd.
+"This is personal," wrote Jide Zeitlin to his company, Tapestry, following the death of George Floyd in May of 2020.

 Zeitlin, who was born in Nigeria, is one of just four black CEOs of Fortune 500 companies.
 He confessed, "I sat down several times to write this letter, but stopped each time.
 My eyes welling up with tears."
 Zeitlin went on to describe his own experiences working in apartheid South Africa, once facing tear gas and rubber bullets from armored vehicles.

 As the chief executive of Tapestry, Zeitlin is in charge of well-known brands like Coach and Kate Spade, brands that were affected by looting during protests following George Floyd's death.
 Nevertheless, Zeitlin made his priorities clear:

 "We can replace our windows and handbags, but we cannot bring back George Floyd, Ahmaud Arbery, Breonna Taylor, Eric Garner, Trayvon Martin, Emmett Till, and too many others.
 Each of these black lives matter."

 Zeitlin was one of many leaders who spoke out after George Floyd's death and the protests and demonstrations that followed it.
 But not all leaders' statements rang with the authenticity of Zeitlin's.
 Some observers accused these "shows of solidarity" of being heavy on the "show" and light on the "solidarity."
 Were critics right?
 Were CEOs just being hypocritical, "woke washing," or "virtue signaling"?